 At Luther, students may major in

 Classics is the study of Greek and Roman civilizations through an examination of Greek and Latin languages, literature, ancient history, and archaeology.
 It also includes the subfields of historiography, papyrology, art history, mythology, numismatics (coins), literary criticism, marine archaeology, and a host of others.
 In short, Classics embodies every discipline that can be mustered to reconstruct and learn from the extraordinary flowering of the civilizations of Greece and Rome—a time when the Greeks invented democracy, built temples that endure to this day, and initiated the fields of Western poetry, history, philosophy, drama, and comedy.

-The Romans advanced Greece’s legacy with their own, not only in the fields of history, literature, philosophy, and a law code that inspires our own, but also in the fields of technology and engineering on a grand scale.
+The Romans contributed their own legacy, not only in the fields of history, literature, philosophy, and a law code that inspires our own, but also in the fields of technology and engineering on a grand scale.
 And yet the Greeks and Romans, like us, had their share of social ills—violence, political corruption, imperialistic ambitions, religious persecution, discrimination, widespread poverty, and slavery, among others.
-A millennium of human experience—the best and worst—is reflected in such great historical figures as the poets Homer, Sappho, the Spartan general Leonidas, Plato, Socrates, Demosthenes, Alexander the Great, Cicero, Julius Caesar, the tragic Cleopatra, the renowned scientist Hypatia, and the early Church Fathers.
+A millennium of human experience—the best and worst—is reflected in such great historical figures as the poets Homer, Sappho, the Spartan general Leonidas, Plato, Socrates, Demosthenes, Alexander the Great, Cicero, Julius Caesar, the tragic Mark Antony Cleopatra, the renowned scientist Hypatia, and the early Church Fathers.